 With grant funding, ARCF will further the statewide priorities listed in the state's water plan in the areas of watershed health, environment and recreation.
 Specifically, the Colorado Water Plan sets a measureable objective to cover 80% of the locally prioritized lists of rivers with stream management plans and watershed protection plans.
 These plans will address a variety of concerns including water quality impairments and potential impacts of legacy mines.
-The continuation of ARCF's work into 2016 will allow ARCF to assist in the development and refinement of precisely these concerns affecting the Animas River watershed, particularly since the Gold King mine spill.
+The continuation of ARCF's work into 2017 will allow ARCF to assist in the development and refinement of precisely these concerns affecting the Animas River watershed, particularly since the designation of the Bonita Peak Mining District following the Gold King mine spill.

 The water activity has environmental and recreational benefits as evidenced by the involvement of ARCF stakeholders, who are representative of those interests.
-There is also a high level of benefit to Colorado as a whole to make use of the "lessons learned" from the Gold King mine spill.
+There is also a high level of benefit to Colorado as a whole to make use of the "lessons learned" from the Gold King mine spill for all communities that may be at risk for a similar unplanned mine release or blowout.
 Many communities in Colorado on the Western Slope and the Front Range also have legacy mines in their watersheds and have voiced their concerns on how to mitigate and respond to inevitable future mine spills in their areas of the state.
-In addition to statewide citizens' concerns, since the Gold King mine spill in August, this topic of mine spill impacts on watersheds and communities has also received considerable attention from the 2015 Water Resources Review Committee, legislative committee focused on water issues and policy in Colorado.
+In addition to statewide citizens' concerns, since the Gold King mine spill in 2015, this topic of mine spill impacts on watersheds and communities has also received considerable attention from the 2015 Water Resources Review Committee, legislative committee focused on water issues and policy in Colorado.